 In addition, Vermont Afterschool, the organization that administered the Summer Matters program, must provide a report on a variety of programmatic indicators to the AOE as a condition of their award.
-They will be summarizing the overall trends for the statewide program, as well as the participation rates and potential impact of participating on a number of certain groups of students, including those who are historically marginalized or reside in geographically remote areas.

-With this summer program under our collective belts, the state work group is now designing a robust program evaluation paradigm as we move forward with expanded afterschool and summer programs as indicated above.
+With this summer program under our collective belts, the state work group is now designing a robust program evaluation paradigm as we move forward with expanded universal afterschool and summer programs, per the Governor's directive.
 A key component of this evaluation paradigm is testing whether historically marginalized students such as those who qualify for special education services, are English learners, experience poverty, or are members of the BIPOC population were able to fully access and participate in the programs.
-This logic will also be applied to looking at the outcomes associated with program participation.
+This logic informed the VAS Expanding Access grants for summer and afterschool programs through September 2023 and the development of the ARP ESSER Summer Programming grants described above.